l7mp/stunner/docs/examples/direct-one2one-call/README.md

 forwards the SDP Offer to the callee in an `incomingCall` message.
 If accepting the call, the callee sets up a WebRTC PeerConnection, generates an SDP Answer, and returns it in an `incomingCallResponse` message to the application server.
-The SDP Answer is then forwarded back to the caller in an `callResponse` message.
+The SDP Answer is then forwarded back to the caller in a `callResponse` message.
 Meanwhile, the caller and the callee exchange ICE candidates in the background.
 Once the ICE process connects, the caller and the callee start to exchange audio/video frames via STUNner until one of the parties sends a `stop` message to the application server to terminate the call.